MLPgroup/MLPgroup.github.io/_resources/2022-12-21-UsingtheCC.md

 ### Queues

 There are two types of queues:
-1. primary - This is a server specific queue whihc gets priority.
+1. primary - This is a server specific queue which gets priority.
 Access is limited but if you know the administrator you can ask for access using this [form](https://campuscluster.illinois.edu/new_forms/user_form.php).
 2. secondary - This queue is available for everyone to run on.
 It's limited to machines with a CPU processor and has a maximum runtime of 4 hours.

 On campus there are several large groups that have servers available for their members.
 You can ask for access using this [form](https://campuscluster.illinois.edu/new_forms/user_form.php).Some notable queues our group uses frequently are: